launchdarkly/api-client-python/docs/ApprovalsApi.md

 Review approval request

-Review approval request by either approving or declining changes.
+Review an approval request by approving or denying changes.

 ### Example